About Us

 Some of our founding members have recounted how, during the initial period, the founders would search for Bengalis from the telephone directories to call them and invite them to attend the Durga Puja.
 Donations were collected by visiting various hospitals where many of the Bengali doctors worked.

-Over the years we have celebrated Durga Puja at different venues in Liverpool and today, our membership spans speakers of various languages and ethnicities, consisting of doctors, lawyers, accountants, academics and business professionals.
+Over the years we have celebrated Durga Puja at different venues in Liverpool and today, our membership spans across speakers of various languages and ethnicities and is drawn from all areas of society, including home makers, students, professionals and business representatives.
 Our community today extends to 500 / 600 families in Liverpool and neighbouring counties.

 Now in our 48th year, we are one of the oldest Durga pujas in UK, second to the puja in London.